a-thomas/appmonitor/README.md

 * the number of activities in memory for a given app
 * the number of views in memory for a given app

+Modifiable parameters from UI:

+* Package name of the application you want to monitor
+* Max number of top processes
+* Refresh interval

 ![Screenshot3](https://raw.github.com/a-thomas/appmonitor/master/screenshot.png)

 AppMonitor get these information by using `dumpsys` service commands.
 Therefore it needs the `android.permission.DUMP` only settable through the package manager by typing `adb shell pm grant com.athomas.appmonitor android.permission.DUMP`.

-The `grant` command seems to be unavailable on certain devices.
-In this case, your device has to be rooted.

 **Dumpsys commands used:**

 * `dumpsys meminfo <package_name>`
 * `dumpsys cpuinfo`
-* `dumpsys battery`
+* `dumpsys battery

+## Important

+The `grant` command seems to be unavailable on certain devices/versions.
+For example, on HTC and Samsung versions of Android, entering the above command will result to `Error: unknown command grant`.
+In this case, your device has to be rooted.

 ## TODO :

 * Allow to change the filename/path
 * Add more info
+* Find a way to generate the diagramm automatically